Prannish/BCA-burger-house/README.md

-This is a dummy Website i made to practice after learning HTML and CSS.
+This is a static Website i made to practice after learning HTML and CSS.
 Therefore this folder only contains very basic frontend parts only